Fall Maintenance Tips and Clean-up List for Your Home To Get Ready For Winter When...

 One major feature of wifi security is allowing known devices to connect to your network, but keeping out the suspicious ones.

-Finally – once you’ve got all your tech and toys hooked up to your wifi network, you can actively hide the network from other devices.
-Any gadgets that are already connected will stay online, but anyone else won’t be able to detect your wifi network from their device.
+Once you’ve got all your tech and toys hooked up to your wifi network, you can actively hide the network from other devices.
+Any gadgets that are already connected will stay online.
+However, anyone else won’t be able to detect your wifi network from their device.
 When you buy some new gear, you can temporarily make the network public to connect it, then rehide it.

 I understand that some people are a little wary of installing too much smart technology in their homes.
-I credit my kids for helping pull me into this generation, but now that I’ve gotten on board with all this smart technology, I love it.
+I credit my kids for helping pull me into this generation.
+Now that I’m on board with all this smart technology, I love it.

 Take some precautions with your wifi network and you can eliminate a lot of basic security issues.
 I really believe this smart home automation stuff is something we’re going to see more and more of.
 A good place to start would be by adding a smart lock to your home or garage.